Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

-\begin{rem} Following \cite{BEE}, all symplectization and cobordism disks we consider will be anchored.
-This means that the actual disks we consider have, except for their boundary punctures, also additional interior punctures where the maps are asymptotic to Reeb orbits at the negative end.
-An anchored disk is such a disk completed by rigid holomorphic planes in $X$ at all its negative interior punctures, see Figure \ref{anchored}.
-We will count rigid disks as well as use moduli spaces of disks to parameterize chains of boundary paths which then requires studying anchored disks.
-Although, standard arguments using classical methods allow us to prove transversality for the disks with boundary punctures that we consider, anchored disks requires transversality and gluing also for holomorphic planes in $(X,L)$ and that requires an abstract perturbation scheme.
-We will not enter any detailed discussion of this subject in this paper, but would like to point out that any of the approaches \cite{FOOO,Hofer,Pardon,HondaBao} could be used to prove the required abstract perturbation results and the results that we establish in this paper are independent of the detailed nature of the perturbation scheme. \end{rem}
+Following \cite{BEE}, all symplectization and cobordism disks we consider will be anchored.
+This means that the actual disks we consider have, aside from their boundary punctures, also additional interior punctures where the maps are asymptotic to Reeb orbits at the negative end.
+An anchored disk is such a disk completed by holomorphic planes in $X$ at all its negative interior punctures, see Figure \ref{anchored}.

+When defining our version of the Chekanov-Eliashberg algebra $CE^{\ast}$, use moduli spaces of anchored disks to parameterize chains of boundary paths.
+When defining our versions of the Legendrian coalgebra $LC_{\ast}$ and the wrapped Floer $A_{\infty}$-algebra $CW^{\ast}$, we will need to consider disks in the symplectization with additional interior and boundary punctures, completed by rigid planes in $X$ and disks in $(X,L)$, respectively.
+We will also call such disks `anchored disks'.

+Although, standard arguments using classical methods allow us to prove transversality for the disks with boundary punctures that we consider, anchored disks require transversality and gluing also for holomorphic planes in $(X,L)$ and that requires a more general perturbation scheme.
+Necessary perturbations for such curves were constructed in \cite{Esurgerycurves}.